newcleo-dev-team/lbh15/README.rst

 Documentation
 -------------

-The documentation is produced by Sphinx both in html and latex.
-You can execute the following commands in package folder `docs`:
+The Sphinx documentation can be built in html and latex by executing the following command in the folder ``docs/``:

   .. code-block:: bash